abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

    - Data augmentations (rotations, flip, colour jitter, affine transforms)
    - Model weight initialisation and training

-If a different seed is to be used, simple replace the value of `seed` with another integer.
+If a different seed is to be used, simply replace the value of `seed` with another integer.
 Alternatively, to use a completely random seed each run, simply generate one with:
 ```python
 seed = random.randint(0, 2**32 - 1)
 ```

 ## The Dataset
-The pre-processed version of the dataset is used and can be found [here](https://www.kaggle.com/datasets/nischaydnk/isic-2020-jpg-x224-resized).
-This one was used instead of the official version due it having a smaller image resolution of 224x224, which significantly reduced system storage.
+The pre-processed version of the dataset is used and can be found [here](https://www.kaggle.com/datasets/nischaydnk/isic-2020-jpg-224x224-resized).
+This one was used instead of the official version due to it having a smaller image resolution of 224x224, which significantly reduced system storage.
+The metadata file also needs to be downloaded.

 ### Handling Class Imbalance
 The dataset containing 33126 images was highly imbalanced.
 32542 were of the benign class and the remaining 584 were malignant.
 To address this, targeted augmentation and triplet sampling strategies were applied.